the Creative Commons Attribution 4.0 License.

 The larger relative difference between cumulative CO2 fluxes from the rewetted (13±6 mol m−2 a−1) and drained (22±7 mol m−2 a−1) section occurred in the second observed year when rewetting apparently reduced CO2 emissions by 40 %.
 The absolute difference in annual CH4 flux sums was more similar between both years, while the relative difference of CH4 release between the rewetted (0.83±0.15 mol m−2 a−1) and drained (0.45±0.11 mol m−2 a−1) section was larger in the first observed year, indicating a maximum increase in annual CH4 release of 84 % caused by rewetting at this particular site during the study period.

 Peatlands are wetland ecosystems that accumulate peat under water-saturated soil conditions.
 Peat formation is the result of an imbalance between production and decomposition of organic matter.
 For a peatland to qualify as a mire, the accumulation of peat has to be ongoing.
 The term peatland is defined more broadly and refers to soils that include an at least 30 cm thick peat horizon – with or without ongoing peat accumulation.
 Concerning long-term carbon sequestration, no other terrestrial ecosystems are as efficient as mires.
-Although peatlands cover only 3 % (400 million ha) of the Earth's land surface, they store 550 Gt carbon (Yu et al.2010), which equals the amount of carbon (C) stored in the entire terrestrial biomass and represents twice as much C as is sequestered in the Earth's forests, respectively.
+Although peatlands cover only 3 % (400 million ha) of the Earth's land surface, they store 550 Gt carbon (Yu et al., 2010), which equals the amount of carbon (C) stored in the entire terrestrial biomass and represents twice as much C as is sequestered in the Earth's forests, respectively.
 Peatlands are characterized by complex interactions between vegetation, hydrology and peat and are therefore vulnerable to alterations of these factors by land use or climate change.
 Traditional land use practices in peatlands are commonly paralleled by interference with the ecosystems' water regimes.
 Hydrological manipulations can fundamentally modify the carbon flux dynamics of peatlands, regardless of whether they are undertaken to prepare the area for commercial use (drainage) or to restore a “natural” state of the ecosystem (rewetting).
 Anthropogenic use of peatlands usually involves their drainage.
 The stored carbon can then be oxidized, and a C sink is often turned into a C source.
-It is estimated that at least 3 billion metric tons (Parish et al.2008) of carbon dioxide (CO2) are emitted by degraded peatlands per year globally.
+It is estimated that at least 3 billion metric tons (Parish et al., 2008) of carbon dioxide (CO2) are emitted by degraded peatlands per year globally.
 This is equivalent to 10 % of the global annual emissions by the combustion of fossil fuels.
-The rewetting of formerly drained peatlands commonly reduces CO2 emissions drastically and makes the re-establishment of a CO2 sink possible on the long run (Couwenberg2009; Wilson et al.2009, 2016b; Alm et al.2007; Vanselow-Algan et al.2015; Beyer and Höper2015; Tuittila et al.1999).
+The rewetting of formerly drained peatlands commonly reduces CO2 emissions drastically and makes the re-establishment of a CO2 sink possible on the long run (Couwenberg, 2009; Wilson et al., 2009, 2016b; Alm et al., 2007; Vanselow-Algan et al., 2015; Beyer and Höper, 2015; Tuittila et al., 1999).
 Under water-saturated conditions, however, the anaerobic decomposition of organic matter and thereby the production of the greenhouse gas (GHG) methane (CH4) increases.
 Land use change of peatlands thus has the potential to accelerate global warming and mitigate climate change.

 For a peatland to act as a CO2 sink, the water level may fluctuate around the surface only to a minor degree.
 If it is too low, more plant litter is decomposed aerobically than is being produced.
 If it is too high, plant production is often inhibited, thus, for example, lakes are commonly carbon sources.
 At water tables near the surface, CO2 emissions are low (and negative when C is sequestered); with lowering water tables emissions rise.
-Couwenberg et al. (2010) found a linear correlation between CO2 flux (FCO2) and water table depth in a meta-analysis of flux data from temperate European peatlands.
+Couwenberg et al. (2010) found a linear correlation between CO2 flux () and water table depth in a meta-analysis of flux data from temperate European peatlands.
 For sites with mean annual water levels above 40 cm below the surface, CO2 emissions decrease with rising water tables.
 CH4 emissions are also linked to the water table.
 At levels deeper than 20 cm below the surface, CH4 emissions are negligible and increase with a rising water table.
 In the case of inundation, diffusive CH4 release is hampered due to the large difference in gas diffusivity of water and air.
 Moreover, CH4 can be converted to CO2 on its comparably slow way through the water column if enough dissolved oxygen is present.
 Two alternative mechanisms for the transport of pedogenic CH4 to the atmosphere are known.
-CH4 release via bubbles can account for a significant portion of the overall CH4 emissions (Glaser2004; Strack et al.2005; Goodrich et al.2011).
+CH4 release via bubbles can account for a significant portion of the overall CH4 emissions (Glaser, 2004; Strack et al., 2005; Goodrich et al., 2011).
 This process is referred to as ebullition and describes the sudden release of gas bubbles that accumulate in the soil pore space until their buoyancy is high enough for them to ascend to the surface.
 The importance of diffusion and ebullition declines with the presence of vascular plants.
-The soil and water volume can be bypassed by employing plant-mediated transport through the aerenchymae of vascular plants (Whalen2005; Bubier1995).
+The soil and water volume can be bypassed by employing plant-mediated transport through the aerenchymae of vascular plants (Whalen, 2005; Bubier, 1995).
 Moreover, vascular plants also provide labile dissolved organic carbon to the rhizosphere.
 These easily decomposable carbon compounds can act as a substrate for methanogenic microorganisms.
-CH4 flux (FCH4) dynamics are therefore strongly impacted by vegetation cover and type.
+CH4 flux () dynamics are therefore strongly impacted by vegetation cover and type.

 Wilson et al. (2009) investigated the development of CH4 emissions and modeled the course of CH4 emissions for different land use types following peat extraction.
 The authors conclude that, via long-term inundation of peatlands formerly used for peat harvesting, the creation of a landscape-scale methane hotspot is very possible.
 Nevertheless, the balance of avoided CO2 emissions by restoration and newly created CH4 emissions results in a net reduction of the global warming potential (GWP) at the site Wilson et al. (2009) described.
-When anaerobic conditions prevail after inundation, CH4 production is mainly controlled by the availability of fresh organic matter (Couwenberg2009; Lai2009; Saarnio et al.2009) and soil and water temperature (Schrier-Uijl et al.2010).
+When anaerobic conditions prevail after inundation, CH4 production is mainly controlled by the availability of fresh organic matter (Couwenberg, 2009; Lai, 2009; Saarnio et al., 2009) and soil and water temperature (Schrier-Uijl et al., 2010).
 Hahn-Schöfl et al. (2010) performed a chamber measurement campaign and incubation experiments on a rewetted former grassland fen in the Peene river valley in northeastern Germany.
 The authors describe the formation of an organic sediment from the rotting former vegetation cover.
 The CH4 production potential linked to the anaerobic decomposition of such a substrate is very high.
 Tiemeyer et al. (2016) investigated GHG release from 48 grassland sites on drained fens and bogs in Germany.
 They report high CH4 emissions from relatively nutrient-poor and acidic sites.
 Incubation experiments from Hahn-Schöfl et al. (2010) show that bare peat is comparatively inactive.
 This finding is confirmed by Wilson et al. (2016b) for drained as well as rewetted bare peat surfaces in temperate peatlands.
 In the case of a vegetation-free restored peatland site, the risk of CH4 production depends on which plants are established or colonize the site, respectively.
-Thereby, it is critical how easily decomposable the delivered organic matter is and if plant-mediated methane transport via their aerenchyma (Whalen2005) occurs.
+Thereby, it is critical how easily decomposable the delivered organic matter is and if plant-mediated methane transport via their aerenchyma (Whalen, 2005) occurs.
 Furthermore, CH4 production is negatively correlated with the availability of other electron acceptors like iron or sulfate.

 CH4 is an important GHG and a crucial part of the carbon balance of many (especially wetland) ecosystems.
-While the earliest landscape-scale CH4 flux measurements date back to the 1990s (Verma et al.1992; Zahniser et al.1995; Suyker et al.1996), considerable advances in laser absorption spectroscopy (LAS) within the last 10 years have led to a wide application of fast LAS-based sensors as part of eddy covariance (EC) setups.
+While the earliest landscape-scale CH4 flux measurements date back to the 1990s (Verma et al., 1992; Zahniser et al., 1995; Suyker et al., 1996), considerable advances in laser absorption spectroscopy (LAS) within the last 10 years have led to a wide application of fast LAS-based sensors as part of eddy covariance (EC) setups.
 Intercomparisons of the available sensors are given by Tuzson et al. (2010), Detto et al. (2011) and Peltola et al. (2013, 2014).
-Due to its low power consumption and thereby its feasibility for remote sites with limited off-grid energy supply, the LI-COR LI-7700 open-path sensor (McDermitt et al.2011) has frequently been used in ecosystem CH4 flux studies.
+Due to its low power consumption and thereby its feasibility for remote sites with limited off-grid energy supply, the LI-COR LI-7700 open-path sensor (McDermitt et al., 2011) has frequently been used in ecosystem CH4 flux studies.
 Because the measurement cell of such a device is exposed to the atmosphere, it does not require a pump (reducing the sensor's power requirements) but is also subject to adverse conditions like dust or rain, which can deteriorate the acquired data by contaminating the highly reflective mirrors the sensor relies on.

 The development of fast sensors provided the possibility to measure long-term landscape-scale CH4 fluxes with the EC technique at high temporal resolution.
 Ecosystem carbon balances can since be reported more comprehensively.
 However, to be able to calculate for example annual sums, gaps in the flux time series have to be filled first.
 Compared to modeling CO2 fluxes, gap-filling of CH4 fluxes is more challenging because the relations between environmental drivers and CH4 flux often appear to be more complex than for CO2.
 An overview of methods applied in EC literature is given in Supplement Table S1.

 Basic gap-filling methods include, for example, interpolation between measured values or the use of an average to replace all gaps.
 Simple linear models have also proven to be applicable in certain settings.
 A common approach is to fit Arrhenius-type nonlinear functions to the flux as a function of various environmental drivers.
 However, as stated by Brown et al. (2014), there is evidence that these functional relationships do not necessarily behave monotonically.
 Artificial neural networks (ANNs) form a category of nonparametric models that have frequently been used to fill gaps in EC CO2 flux time series.
-Mostly, multilayer perceptrons (MLPs) were chosen (Papale and Valentini2003; Moffat et al.2007; Moffat2012; Järvi et al.2012; Pypker et al.2013; Menzer et al.2015).
+Mostly, multilayer perceptrons (MLPs) were chosen (Papale and Valentini, 2003; Moffat et al., 2007; Moffat, 2012; Järvi et al., 2012; Pypker et al., 2013; Menzer et al., 2015).
 Most of the recent literature on CH4 flux gap-filling assess MLP models to be the most robust.
-MLPs are recommended within the processing for the pan-European Integrated Carbon Observation System (ICOS) by Nemitz et al. (2018) and for the new methane component of FLUXNET and the Global Carbon Project's efforts to better constrain the global methane budget, respectively (Knox et al.2019).
+MLPs are recommended within the processing for the pan-European Integrated Carbon Observation System (ICOS) by Nemitz et al. (2018) and for the new methane component of FLUXNET and the Global Carbon Project's efforts to better constrain the global methane budget, respectively (Knox et al., 2019).

 In this study, we compare simple linear and more complex neural network modeling approaches to gap-fill half-hourly EC CH4 and CO2 fluxes based on their explanatory power, their number of parameters and their generalization capability.
 We also give a structured approach to the choice of architectural properties for ANNs.
 Additionally, we present a new quality filter for CH4 concentrations measured with LI-7700 (LI-COR, USA) open-path sensors.
 By evaluating half-hourly footprint statistics, our data sets from a temperate degraded bog were divided by land use type and gap-filled in order to calculate the annual sums of vertical C exchange between surfaces under contrasting management (drainage and rewetting) and the atmosphere.
 Based on 2 years of CO2 and CH4 fluxes, our overriding research questions are as follows: (1) is gas flux modeling of contrasting surface types within an EC gas flux time series measured over heterogeneous terrain feasible, and (2) what is the climate impact of peatland land use change from drainage to rewetting in the early phase after ditch-blocking following peat mining in a temperate bog?